tubbo/bowery/README.md

 # Bowery

-Bowery is an asset management system for Rails applications.
-It leverages Bower, Librarian and Sprockets to provide a complete solution for managing JavaScript and CSS assets in a Rails app.
+Bowery is a dependency manager for your JavaScript and CSS assets in a [Ruby on Rails][rails] app.
+It is the missing link between [Bower][bower], the package manager for the web, and [the asset pipeline][sprockets].
+Bowery allows you to manage your JavaScript dependencies in the same manner as your RubyGem dependencies.

 ## Features

 - Bundler-style DSL syntax for describing JavaScript dependencies
 - Makes use of the powerful [Bower][bower] package manager to download and update asset packages.
-- Hooks into [Sprockets][sprockets-rails] tasks for precompilation to provide seamless asset fetching in production.
+- Hooks into [Sprockets][sprockets] tasks for precompilation to provide seamless asset fetching in production.
 You never need to check your `vendor/assets/components` directory into the repo ever again!